-Figure 1 above also indicates that the Houthis have reached their goal and are more likely to be reacting to political events than to maritime activity in the Red Sea and the Gulf of Aden.
+Figure 1 also indicates that the Houthis have reached their goal and are more likely to be reacting to political events than to maritime activity in the Red Sea and the Gulf of Aden.
 The amount of maritime traffic in this area has remained steady since February 2024, regardless of attack levels.
-Following an adaptation phase in December 2023 and January 2024, the shipping industry settled on a "new normal" which involves re-routing merchant ships away from Red Sea transits.

 It is unlikely that maritime traffic will decrease further.
-The current level has remained virtually unchanged since late January 2024.
-The decision to return to the Red Sea will very likely be determined by economic factors. e.g. insurance premiums or pressure from charterers, possibly supported by political declarations that would placate the Houthis.
+The decision to return to the Red Sea will very likely be determined by economic factors, e.g. insurance premiums or pressure from charterers, possibly supported by political declarations that would placate the Houthis.